aabbtree77/twinpeekz/README.md

 * Math could use [generic types](https://planetscale.com/blog/generics-can-make-your-go-code-slower) in a few places.

-* Forget about cleaner shadows with CSM and temporal anything.
+* Forget about cleaner shadows, CSM and temporal anything.
 Avoid large open spaces.

 * Culling, baking, LOD popping, all sorts of re-render on change optimizations.
-Lets avoid that.
+Let's avoid that.
 "Different is better than better".

 * A skybox would be nice, but I would not like some 3ms. wasted just to get a nicer background.
 The same applies to point lights in forward rendering.
 Anything "samplerCube" related is too slow on GTX 760.
 Dual-paraboloid maps as in [GTA-5](https://www.adriancourreges.com/blog/2015/11/02/gta-v-graphics-study/)?

 * Bloom/glow effects.
 "Neon on my naked skin, passing silhouettes of strange illuminated mannequins".

 * Water-Underwater transitions as in [INSIDE 2016](https://youtu.be/RdN06E6Xn9E?t=2755).
+2.5D vs 3D.

 * Rewrite everything in Nim/Zig alikes, or not.
 Faster raw loops, more stack vs heap control, but also maintenance nightmares with compile-time gymnastics.
 No goroutines.
 Still, loops are too precious in 3D, might bite the bullet.